dustinpfister/blog_posts/_posts/threejs-examples-object-grid-wrap-land.md

 In this example I am using the threejs Shape constructor to create an instance of a 2d shape with the built in threejs shape class.
 I can then use one of these shape classes to create an instance of Extrude geometry that is just a 2d shape with a little depth added to it.
 For this project example this is what I am using to create mesh objects that will be slopes in the object grid that will resemble land.
 However this is of course something that you might want to read up more on in detail and with that said I wrote a [blog post on this subject of shapes and Extrude geometry in threejs](/2021/06/01/threejs-shape/).

-### The source code, as well as addtional assets is on Github
+### The source code, as well as additional assets is on Github

 The source code that I am writing about here can also be found in my [test threejs repository](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-object-grid-wrap-land).
 There is also the for [post folder for my object grid wrap module](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-object-grid-wrap) that I am working on top of that can also be found in that repository.
-In addtional as of r3 of the land grid module I am also using a DAE file as a way to park custom geomery that I would like to use with this project, this [asset can also be found in the test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/dae/land-set-one) as well.
+In addition as of r3 of the land grid module I am also using a DAE file as a way to park custom geometry that I would like to use with this project, this [asset can also be found in the test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/dae/land-set-one) as well.

 ### Version Numbers matter